First, congratulations for dabbling into the world of offshoring!

 1. Only hiring one (1) staff.

-An offshore virtual assistant costs 1/3 of what an Australia office worker earns to do the same job.
+It’s settled that an offshore virtual assistant costs 1/3 of what an office staff earns in Australia.
 If it is a matter of cutting costs, hiring 2 staff will still help you save.

 Plus, there are so many benefits in getting 2 staff right off the bat.

-Let me tell you an amazing discovery – the staff train each other.
+Let me tell you an amazing discovery – staff train each other.

 What I realised with my staff in the Philippines is that when they are paired up; they learn, grow and share knowledge together as one awesome unit – even without your supervision!